Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 Your magical item attunement limit is increased by one.
 All other magical attunement rule still applies.

 **Examine**
 You can cast the *Identify* spell without expending a spell slot or Material components.
-You must finish a Long Rest before you can do so again.
+You must finish a **:rest-long: Long Rest** before you can do so again.

 ---